emlyn/tortilla/README.md

 as everything happens during the normal build process.
 - CLI mode is easier to debug, as the generated source is available to inspect.
 - CLI mode tends to generate better error messages when something goes wrong, since they can refer to lines in the generated code as opposed to just the macro call.
+- CLI mode can automatically add a `:refer-clojure :exclude` clause to the `ns` form to avoid compiler warrnings about redefined symbols.
 - others...?

 ### Macro mode